tibmatt/flogo-web/DEVELOPER.md

 - `/libs`: Independent and reusable modules.
 - `/apps`: Deployable apps which integrate and compose the modules and libs.
 Currently there are only two apps; backend (server) and client (frontend).

-> :books: You might want to look at [some pros of conse of monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).
+> :books: You might want to look at [some pros and cons of monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

 For this the project leverages [@angular/cli](https://cli.angular.io/) and [Nx](https://nrwl.io/nx/overview).
 It is advised for contributors of this project to become familiar with these tools so they can take advantage of their features such as code generation and dependency inspection.